ewsdocker/debian-base/README.md

-### ewsdocker/debian-base:9.6.1
+### ewsdocker/debian-base:9.6.2

 **ewsdocker/debian-base** is a version of the [nimmis/docker-ubuntu](https://github.com/nimmis/docker-ubuntu) docker image modified for use with **Debian 9**.
 It adds several system utilities and libraries that are nominally required to properly utilize the **library/debian** docker image, and adds system initialization and supervisor functions for better control.

 ______

 #### GitHub Current Source is EDGE
-The _9.6.1_ version is now under development.
-It will show itself as _EDGE_ in [Docker Tags](https://hub.docker.com/r/ewsdocker/debian-base/tags/).
-The _9.6.1_ and _EDGE_ tags are development versions of GitHub source and debian-base Docker image, respectively.
+The _9.6.2_ version is now under development.
+It will show itself as _edit_ in [Docker Tags](https://hub.docker.com/r/ewsdocker/debian-base/tags/).
+The _9.6.2_ and _edit_ tags are development versions of GitHub source and debian-base Docker image, respectively.

-The _9.6.0_ source version (also the current [Docker Tag](https://hub.docker.com/r/ewsdocker/debian-base/tags/) version) is available from the [GitHub Tags](https://github.com/ewsdocker/debian-base/tree/9.6.0) release tree in the _Branch_/_Tags_ selector box.
+The _9.6.1_ source version (also the current [Docker Tag](https://hub.docker.com/r/ewsdocker/debian-base/tags/) version) is available from the [GitHub Tags](https://github.com/ewsdocker/debian-base/tree/9.6.1) release tree in the _Branch_/_Tags_ selector box.

-Documentation for the _9.6.0_ release is still available on the [debian-base wiki](https://github.com/ewsdocker/debian-base/wiki).
+Documentation for the _9.6.1_ release is still available on the [debian-base wiki](https://github.com/ewsdocker/debian-base/wiki).

 ____
 A pre-made docker image of **ewsdocker/debian-base** is available from [ewsdocker/debian-base](https://hub.docker.com/r/ewsdocker/debian-base/) at [Docker Hub](https://hub.docker.com).